zijianwu1231/SIS-PT-SAM/README.md

 # Augmenting Efficient Surgical Instrument Segmentation in Video with Point Tracking and Segment Anything (SIS-PT-SAM)

 PyTorch implementation of the SIS-PT-SAM.
+Inference speed achieves 25+/80+ FPS on single RTX 4060/4090 GPU.
+Use point prompts for full fine-tuning MobileSAM.

 <!-- ## Description